PATIAT/like-a-local/README.md

   - Must Visit: This page utilises the Google Maps API with neighbourhood discovery information to show local attractions.

-  - London Quiz: This page contains an interactive quiz which consists of a bank of 10 randomly generated questions (from a bank of 40) which are all related to London.
+  - London Quiz: This page contains an interactive quiz which consists of a bank of 10 randomly generated questions (from a total of 40) which are all related to London in some wat.
 The aim of this page is to allow users to test their knowledge of London either before visiting for the first time of prior to a return visit.
 Or just for fun.

   - Most Visited: This page utilises the Google Maps API clustering function to demonstrate where previous users of the travel guide service have visited during their visits to London.